filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

     - `RegisteredSealProof::FeatureNIStackedDrgWindow32GiBV1_2`
     - `RegisteredSealProof::FeatureNIStackedDrgWindow64GiBV1_2`
 - Related constants
-    - `NI_porep_min_challenges` set to 2253, the theoretical minimum number for 128 bits of security.
-For practical reasons, the number of challenges will be 2268.
+    - `NI_porep_min_challenges` set to 2253, the theoretical minimum number for 128 bits of security;
+    - `NUM_CHALLENGES` computed as the smallest multiple of 18 that is also larger or equal to  `NI_porep_min_challenges` (indeed in practice, due to existing contraints in the trusted SNARK setup and circuit design, the number of challenges used has to be a multiple of 18).
 - New challenge generation function:

     ```rust